 - stored safely as a reference sample in case of a dispute

 The reason for the division of samples, is to allow potential defendants the opportunity to have their own sample portion analysed if the results from the public analyst reveal a problem.
-If you have manufactured or altered the food, or applied the description that is being tested to the food, you may be responsible for any criminal offence.
+If you have manufactured or altered the food, or applied a description to the food that is being tested, you may be responsible for any criminal offence.
 If you are a retailer that is only selling food in the same state in which it was supplied to you, your supplier or the manufacturer may be the responsible person.

 The sample portion kept by you is very important and should be stored safely until you receive notification of the analytical results.